London International Vintners Exchange

-Liv-ex (London International Vintners Exchange) is a global marketplace for wine trading.
-It has over 620 members from start-ups to established merchants.
-Liv-ex supplies them with data, trading and logistics services.
+Liv-ex (London International Vintners Exchange) is a global exchange for wine trading.
+It has over 600 members from start-ups to established merchants.
+Liv-ex supplies them with data, insights, trading, and logistics services.

 The platform publishes the actual prices at which wines are transacted and contains around £100m of firm buying and selling opportunities in over 16,000 wines.
-All are available to trade in real-time.
-Liv-ex additionally conceived the Standard-In-Bond (SIB) contract to assure stock condition, delivery and faster payments and provide transport and storage.
+All are available to trade in real time.
+Liv-ex additionally conceived the Standard-In-Bond (SIB) contract to assure stock condition, delivery, faster payments, and provide transport and storage.